 - Delivering the lead magnet to people who sign up

 To that third point, you definitely don't want to manually message your lead magnet to everyone who signs up for your list.

 Thankfully, there are plenty of ways to automatically deliver your lead magnet as soon as someone signs up for your list.
 We’ll show you one in a moment 😉

 But first, let's go through each step from the beginning.

 Step 1: Create your lead magnet content

 The exact process here depends on what type of lead magnet you're creating, but we'll focus on any type of PDF lead magnet because that's the most popular approach.

-While creating a PDF lead magnet can be as simple as just saving a Word document as a PDF, you'll probably want to put a little more effort into the presentation to make your subscribers feel like they really are getting premium content.
+While creating a PDF lead magnet can be as simple as saving a Word document as a PDF, you'll probably want to put a little more effort to make your subscribers feel that they are getting premium content.